 New Opportunity for Homebuyers in the City of Milwaukee

 Like many cities, Milwaukee has experienced a foreclosure crisis over the last seven years.
-Many streets have multiple boarded up, foreclosed homes, driving down property values and increasing crime.
+Many streets have multiple boarded-up, foreclosed homes, driving down property values and increasing crime.
 In an attempt to get people into these homes, the City has begun a program called “Strong Neighborhood Plan.”

-Some of the homes are in good condition, some need major rehabilitation.
+Some of the homes are in good condition, while some need major rehabilitation.
 To help with these costs, the City of Milwaukee is helping with forgivable home loans of up to $20,000 for owner occupied houses.
 These loans will not cover the full cost of repairs, so the City has set up programs to get local lenders to loan any other funds necessary to purchase and rehabilitate the homes.